BranchLabs/applicant-project/README.md

 # BranchLabs Applicant Project

-The BranchLabs applicant project involves implementing a basic ORM in PHP and then integrating it with Magento.
-Yes, you'll be duplicating functionality already provided by Magento, but that's okay.
+The BranchLabs applicant project involves implementing a basic ORM in PHP and then integrating it with a framework.
+Yes, you may be duplicating functionality already provided by your framework of choice, but that's okay.

 The project generally takes folks around 4 hours.